Milla-L/gdim33-weekly-activities-Milla-L/README.md

    - The UI still does not fit into the button slot, but I now have a better means of fixing it
    - The render feature looks good and according to playtesters is much better than the previous ones
    - Should add a different font so it looks less boring
+### Activity 2: Planning Strategies
+Our useful strategy for breaking down a large project into a lot of smaller parts is to have an over all gameplan.
+Our list is as follows:
+- Have overall goal/end game
+  - mechanics
+  - aesthetics
+  - major features
+- do breakdown of major components (helps with scoping)
+  - visual aids
+  - how-to lists to keep track of what needs to be done in order
+- priority list for tasks